ImranR98/Backdraft/Notes.md

 Is this the best way?
 Is the IP that Express receives always accurate?
 That may depend on, for example, proxies.
 What if a user has two identical user agents on the same network?
 In that case, would the IP received be accurate to the individual device or the network?
 This needs to be tested.
 If it is precise, is the 30 day limit needed?
 Why not revoke immediately?
 Answers unclear but this could perhaps be improved.

+## Email Verification - Link or Copy/Paste?

+Traditionally, email verification has been done by sending a link containing a unique key to the user that they can click on.
+The link could work in one of two ways:
+1. Sending a GET request through the browser directly to the backend/API.
+2. Sending the user to a client, which parses the key then sends it to the backend.

+With the first approach, there is less coupling with the client; you don't even need to know where the client is hosted.
+This is good if the backend is public/not restricted and can recieve requests from anywhere.
+It allows others to create custom clients.
+Also, the response (success/fail message) sent to the user would be barebones and not reflective of the UI they may be used to.

+The second approach is more complex as it requries the server to know where the client is in order to send a link to that client to the user.
+What happens when there is more than one possible client?
+Or when there are mobile clients that have no domain (maybe deep links could be used)?

+A third option is to send the user the unique key itself, without embedding it in some link.
+This means the client will have to deal with presenting a UI that lets the user manually type or copy/paste the code after receiving the email.
+It is less user friendly, but is client agnostic and shouldn't be too cumbersome if the key is short (which is okay as keys are tied to individual accounts and do not need to be univerally unique).
+This is the path taken for now.

 # Other Notes